jkobject/jkobject.github.io/_drafts/2022-12-20-the-aqemia-story.md

 I had initially planned on giving him my version of the story, explaining what I thought was happening and why it was nonsense.
 But, hearing all of this, I decided not to.

-"We can still wait a few more weeks if you want", the CEO said.
+"We can still wait a few more days if you want", the CEO said.

 I had realized the only thing I wanted was to leave this hellish situation and this place that had, in only a few weeks, become hell for me.

 "I am going to leave now," I said.
 "Now, now?" he asked.
 "Yes, now.
 I am going to pack my things and leave now".
-"Are you sure you don't want to wait a few more weeks, at least to outboard what you did?".
+"Are you sure you don't want to wait a few more days, at least to outboard what you did?".
 "Nope" ...

 And so ended the Aqemia story for me.
-And, from what I could hear from many friends and colleagues that were at Aqemia or arrived after me, this is how it went for quite a lot of -really brilliant- people.
+And, from what I could hear from many friends and colleagues that were at Aqemia or arrived after me, this is how it went for quite a lot of people.